Boeing to halt work at Puget Sound factories amid coronavirus pandemic

 Though company policy allows for paid leave to cover only five working days due to a shutdown caused by some extraneous event — typically weather-related — Boeing said it will double that to ten working days and so give employees full pay for the entire break, including weekends, of 14 days.

 The decision comes a day after a Boeing worker died of a COVID-19 infection.

-The company said Sunday that 29 of its employees had been confirmed to have the disease, 24 of those from its Puget Sound region facilities.
+As of Monday, 32 Boeing employees had been confirmed to have the disease, 25 of those from its Puget Sound region facilities, including 18 in Everett, 5 in Renton, 1 in Auburn and 1 at the local headquarters in Longacres.

 Workers had expressed growing concern last week at the spread of COVID-19 and the difficulty of maintaining infection-prevention protocols in the company’s plants.
 Some other major manufacturers, notably the Big Three auto companies, said last week they would suspend production at their plants.

-In an internal message to employees, Boeing CEO Dave Calhoun wrote: “This is a time like no other for our company, our industry, our communities.
+In an internal message to employees on Monday, Boeing CEO Dave Calhoun wrote: “This is a time like no other for our company, our industry, our communities.
 The fight to save lives by halting the spread of COVID-19 around the world is demanding actions that few of us could have imagined even a few weeks ago.”

+A senior Boeing executive, who asked not to be identified because of the sensitivity of the situation, said the decision to shut down was not triggered directly by the death of the Everett worker on Sunday, but was “based on the rate of increase of the coronavirus cases in the broader Seattle community as well as inside the plant.”

+“The recommendation to shut down initially came out of Seattle and was quickly accepted” by top leadership in Chicago, he said.
+“There wasn’t a lot of debate.
+It was clear the time had come to do something.”

 In a statement, the company said, “These actions are being taken to ensure the well-being of employees, their families and the local community, and will include an orderly shutdown” consistent with the requirements of Boeing’s customers.

-“We’re reaching out quickly to contact our customers, suppliers and other stakeholders who are affected by this temporary suspension,” Calhoun wrote.
+“We’re reaching out quickly to contact our customers, suppliers and other stakeholders who are affected by this temporary suspension,” Calhoun wrote in his message to employees.
 “We’re also working to minimize this suspension’s impact on the company’s ability to deliver and support our defense and space programs, as well as airline and maintenance, repair and overhaul (MRO) customers who rely on critical distribution support.”

 “We will work closely with those customers in the coming days to develop plans that ensure they are supported throughout this period,” he said, adding also that the company “will continue to work closely with public health officials.”